 Social media engagement

 You will need a social media manager and possibly a community manager, depending on the volume or channels and posts.
-A content writer is also a need, unless your social media manager is competent at writing great captions.
+A content writer is also a need—unless your social media manager is competent at writing great captions.

 Customer service

 If you’re looking to provide support for your customers on your social media channels you may need a social media manager and a community manager.
-One will be for proactive posts, and the other will respond to enquiries and complaints.
+One will be for proactive posts, and the other will respond to inquiries and complaints.

 3. Decide on your core social media team roles

 Before I start with this section, let’s make it clear that no job role in this section is more important than another.
 These can all be integral cogs in your social media team.
-But their significance and necessity will depend on your company or social media agency, resources and the KPIs we discussed above.

 Structure your social media marketing team

-An example of this might be a cake maker like my talented UK friend who owns The Cake Temple, a bespoke cake making company.
+An example of this might be a cake maker like my talented UK friend who owns The Cake Temple, a bespoke cake-making company.
 Making stunning cakes to order by herself, the owner doesn’t plan to grow into an international cake factory with a social media team.
 She simply got great at posting to Facebook and Instagram and generating orders from the delicious photos she posts.

 Is everyone reporting to you?
 If you’re looking to scale and grow your social media team, you need to consider the reporting hierarchy.
 Will you be putting a manager in place below you?
 If so, how will you interact with them to check the progress of your social media team?
-What authority will you give them for performance reviews, pay rises, and disciplinary procedures?
+What authority will you give them for performance reviews, pay raises, and disciplinary procedures?

 Do you expect job roles to overlap or duties to be shared?
 In large companies, marketing teams can be vast.
 I often see mass confusion over duties, reporting, and strategy.
 All that can lead to missed posts, duplicate work, and branding or tone of voice errors.

-On the other hand, if you’re a start-up you should be looking for hires with a well-rounded skill set.
+On the other hand, if you’re a start-up, you should be looking for hires with a well-rounded skill set.
 For example, a new social media manager who knows how to use Agorapulse, Canva, and WordPress is an advantage.
 That person can also assist with uploading blog posts or creating social media images if you need them to.

 You should document your expectations of each role and your team structure before you start.

 Now let’s dig into some of the first hires you will make for your social media team.
-The key phrase here is scalable.
-Can each hire learn new skills?
+The key phrase here is scalable: Can each hire learn new skills?
 Do they want to grow with your company?
 And ultimately, are you building your future team?

 Social media manager